rayct/zet/docs/1031/README.md

 * Safety-Capabilities Balance
 * Review and Conclusion
 * Biased or Alignment Concerns (More so Alignment)
+* Layer 1 for AI
+* Healthcare, Own your own AI
+* Adaptive learning Tablets with bringing learning Models

 Documentation By: **Raymond C. TURNER**